Porsche 911: Speedster

-991 Series (2011 – 2019)
+991 Series (2011–2019)

 The 991 introduced in 2011 for the 2012 model year is an entirely new platform, only the third since the original 911.
 Porsche revealed basic information on the new Carrera and Carrera S models on 23 August 2011.
 The Carrera is powered by a 355 PS 3.4-litre engine.
 The Carrera S features a 3.8-litre engine rated at 406 PS.
 A Power Kit (option X51) is available for the Carrera S, increasing power output to 436 PS.
 The new 991's overall length grows by 2.2 in and wheelbase grows by 3.9 in (now 96.5 in.)
 Overhangs are trimmed and the rear axle moves rearward at roughly 3 in towards the engine (made possible by new 3-shaft transmissions whose output flanges are moved closer to the engine).
 There is a wider front track (2 in wider for the Carrera S).
 The design team for the 991 was headed by Michael Mauer.

 At the front, the new 991 has wide-set headlights that are more three-dimensional.
 The front fender peaks are a bit more prominent, and wedgy directionals now appear to float above the intakes for the twin coolant radiators.
 The stretched rear 3/4 view has changed the most, with a slightly more voluminous form and thin taillights capped with the protruding lip of the bodywork.
-The biggest and main change in the interior is the center console, inspired by the Carrera GT and adopted by the Panamera.
+The biggest and main change in the interior is the centre console, inspired by the Carrera GT and adopted by the Panamera.

 The 991 is the first 911 to use a predominantly aluminium construction.
 This means that even though the car is larger than the outgoing model, it is still up to 50 kg lighter.
 The reduced weight and increased power means that both the Carrera and Carrera S are appreciably faster than the outgoing models.
 The 0–97 km/h acceleration time for the manual transmission cars are 4.6 seconds for the Carrera and 4.3 seconds for the Carrera S. When equipped with the PDK transmission, the two 991 models can accelerate from 0–97 km/h in 4.4 seconds and 4.1 seconds.
 With the optional sports chrono package, available for the cars with the PDK transmission, the 991 Carrera can accelerate from 0–97 km/h in as little as 4.2 seconds and the Carrera S can do the same in 3.9 seconds.